elastic/testing-genai-applications/07-eval/README.md

 )
 ```

-Under the scenes, this uses a large model (OpenAI's gpt-4o by default), to
+Under the scenes, this uses a tool capable, thinking model (OpenAI's `o3-mini`
-implement the evaluators.
-These models are bigger and more expensive than our
+by default), to implement the evaluators.
+These models are typically more
-application's model, but provide insight into why certain answers fail:
+capable than our application's model, but provide insight into why certain
+answers fail:
 * hallucination and irrelevant: "Not Atlantic Ocean"
 * not hallucination but irrelevant: "Not the Pacific"